 A full load

 It’s worth waiting until you have a full load worth of clothes to throw into the washing machine first, though.
 If you don’t fill up the machine, then you’re just wasting electricity and water.
 If you can, wait until you can washa full load.
-Otherwise, take advantage of your machine’s half load setting, if it has one.
-An easy way to do this is with the 1-palm trick.
-Just place your hand into the drum, it’s as easy as that.
+Otherwise, take advantage of your machine’s half load setting if it has one.

+However, be careful not to overload the machine.
+A simple way to do this is with the 1-palm trick.
+Just place your hand into the drum: it’s as easy as that.
 If your hand fits in with nothing else, then you have the perfect load.
 If you can’tsqueeze your hand in, then take something out.
 If you find you’ve got more space in there, put more clothes in: you don’t want to waste water.

 Dose it right